Lipoxygenase activity assay

 - Seeds and flours – monitoring of viability, heat treatment or storage;

-- Plant enzyme extracts – standardization of products for functional purposes;
+- Plant enzymatic extracts – standardisation of products with a functional purpose;

-- Processed or nutraceutical products – quality control and labeling validation.
+- Processed or nutraceutical products – quality control and labelling validation.

 Industrial and regulatory interest